 To the Air Resources Board:

 Utility Cost Management LLC (UCM) appreciates the opportunity to provide comments on the July 27th, 2023 Cap-and-Trade Program Workshop.
 The Cap-and-Trade Program is a key component of meeting California’s climate goals.
 One important element of the program deals with the problem of “emissions leakage” for industry and manufacturing by using tools like the California Industry Assistance Credit (CIAC), offset credits, and allowances.

 Currently, the CIAC offers electricity customers of the investor-owned utilities (IOUs) a once-per-year credit if their business operations are classified under certain NAICS codes, primarily in Fossil Fuels & Energy, Cement and Building Materials, Food Production, Metal/Glass/Paper/Chemicals, and Other Industrial Facilities.
 While these classifications cover most of the large facilities in California that are both emissions-intensive and trade-exposed (EITE), there is a significant EITE industry that is not included.
-Data centers (NAICS code 518210) should be added to the list of CIAC-eligible industries because they consume enormous amounts of power comparable to industrial and manufacturing use and represent a high leakage risk.
+Data centers (NAICS code 518210) should be added to the list of CIAC-eligible industries because they consume enormous amounts of power comparable to industrial and manufacturing use, and represent a high leakage risk.
 Additionally, to ensure that the CIAC helps CARB to meet its goals, UCM supports the expansion of the CIAC program to customers served by publicly-owned utilities (POUs) and cooperatives.

 About Utility Cost Management